Bruce Golding

-Orette Bruce Golding (born 5 December 1947) is a former Jamaican politician who served as eighth Prime Minister of Jamaica from 11 September 2007 to 23 October 2011.
+Orette Bruce Golding (born 5 December 1947) is a Jamaican former politician who served as eighth Prime Minister of Jamaica from 11 September 2007 to 23 October 2011.
 He is a member of the Jamaica Labour Party (JLP), which he led from 2005 to his resignation in 2011.

 Biography

 Early life

 He is the son of Tacius Golding and Enid Golding (née Bent), both teachers.
 Bruce was the third of four children: the second—the only girl—died shortly after birth.
 In 1949, when he was only two years old, his family moved to St. Faiths district near Browns Hall, St. Catherine, where he spent the next five years.
 In 1955, his mother accepted a teaching post at Alpha Academy in Kingston.
 This necessitated that the family relocate to Kingston.

 As a child, Golding grew up in a political environment.
 He was only two years old in 1949 when his father was first elected as a Member of the House of Representatives for West St. Catherine, a seat that he retained for 22 years until his retirement in 1972.
 Tacius Golding was the first Speaker of the House in independent Jamaica and also served as Parliamentary Secretary in the Ministry of Housing.